gcarrascohuertas/electrochemical_ORR_procesing_autolab/readme_experimental_protocol.md

 Once you finish setting-up all the electrochemical cell components.
 Create two experimental sequences (one for nitrogen and one for oxygen) with the parameteres displayed in the  screenshots attached in this project.

-WARNING: Due to NOVA software is licensed if you want NOVA software sequence for Nitrogen also Oxygen measurements do no hesitate to contact me at :  gasparcarrascohuertas@gmail.com
+WARNING: Due to NOVA software is licensed I can not upload sequence (.nox file).
+If you want NOVA software sequence for Nitrogen also Oxygen measurements (.nox files) do no hesitate to contact me at :  gasparcarrascohuertas@gmail.com

 # Data treatment.
 Koutecky-Levich Analysis